UTS-RI/UTS_thesis_template_2022/README.md

-#UTS-CAS PhD Thesis template for \Latex.
+#UTS PhD Thesis template for \Latex.

 Please note that this is __NOT__ an official template from UTS.
 UTS library doesn't support \Latex.